aduboisforge/coloraise/README.md

 ## Step 2: Include empty `'coloraise' <div>`

 Include following `div` on page where you want menu to show up.
-Make sure that its parent container and positioning will actually allow it to show up on your page.
+Make sure that its parent container and positioning will allow it to actually show up.

 ```
 <div class="coloraise"></div>